 In order to obtain an easier, more versatile and continuous diagnostics system, the Engine Control System and the PMI System is recommended extended by the CoCoS-EDS products.

-CoCoS-EDS features
+CoCoS-EDS

-The CoCoS-EDS, option: 4 09 660, allows for engine condition monitoring through surveillance of operating states and behaviour of diesel engines.
+CoCoS-EDS, option: 4 09 660, assists in engine performance evaluation and provides detailed engine operation surveillance.